mazureth/analogiq-schemas/README.md

 Each control includes an optional `image` property that specifies a URI to the image representing that specific control's visual appearance.
 This allows for accurate visual representation of different control types across various gear models, as the appearance of knobs, switches, and other controls often varies between different units.

 When building a UI with these schemas:
-1. Use the unit's `faceplateImage` as the background
+1. Use the unit's `faceplateImage` as the background for the full view
+2. Use the unit's `thumbnailImage` for smaller representations in plugin interfaces
-2. Position each control at its specified coordinates
+3. Position each control at its specified coordinates
-3. Use each control's `image` property to render the specific visual appearance of that control
+4. Use each control's `image` property to render the specific visual appearance of that control

 ## Unit Schema

-The `unit.json` schema defines a complete piece of analog gear, including its ID, name, category, version, faceplate image, dimensions, and an array of controls with their positions.
+The `unit.json` schema defines a complete piece of analog gear, including its ID, name, category, version, faceplate image, thumbnail image, dimensions, and an array of controls with their positions.

 ```json
 {